lexicalunit/atom-isort/README.md

 ## Prerequisites

 Make sure you have `isort` and `python` installed.
-The `python` installation path can set in the package configuration.
+Set the `python` installation in the package configuration if necessary.
 As for installation of `isort`, there are good options such as [`conda`][conda] or [`pip`][pip].

 ## Acknowledgements